 - I am healthy now, but if I fall ill after sitting at an emergency exit, do I have to change my seat?

 - Assisting during an evacuation in an emergency is one of the conditions for sitting in these seats.
 Therefore, if you are unable to assist, please contact staff at that point (reservations staff, airport staff, cabin attendant, etc.), and we will change seat allocation.

-- Even though I have a walking disability, can I sit near an emergency exit if I can help the passengers by other means?
+- Even though I have a walking disability, can I sit at an emergency exit if I can help the passengers by other means?

 - Giving instructions by shouting, etc. is a very important way of assisting in an emergency, but passengers may be asked to open or close the door, or move around the cabin.
 Therefore, one of the seating conditions is being able to move quickly around the cabin, and communicate with cabin attendants.

 - Is there a penalty if I consent to assisting, but am unable to?

 - No, there is no penalty.
 However, to ensure greater safety in overall responses in an emergency, please contact staff as soon as you find out that you are unable to assist, and we will change your seat.

 - What is the background to this decision to place seating restrictions near emergency exits?

 - The Japanese Ministry of Land, Infrastructure, Transport and Tourism has issued new standards to all Japanese airlines, titled "Operational Regulations, Examination Procedures, Detailed Regulations (Directive of Flight Standards Division, Director)," with the aim to evacuate passengers in an emergency with greater safety.
 As differences in rules between airlines have been removed, we will be able to facilitate the movement of passengers under uniform standards, and furthermore, by securing assistants in advance to help during an emergency evacuation, we will be able to further increase safety.